 Experience Mr Ross has had extensive experience in the private and public equity and corporate finance market in Canada, USA and Europe of over 25years.
 He has operated extensively in corporate asset acquisition and divestiture, review and development of corporate financing strategies, administration, compliance procedures and investor relations in North America and the Euro zone.
-He was a director of Circumpacific Energy Corporation (a subsidiary of Drillsearch Energy Limited) from 1992 until 2008.
-This required management involvement in most aspects of petroleum exploration, development and production operations in the Western Canada Basin and other areas.
+He was a director of a subsidiary of ASX Listed Drillsearch Energy Limited from 1992 until 2008 involved in most aspects of petroleum exploration, development and production operations in the Western Canada Basin and Australian areas.
 He was appointed a director in 2005.